Megabit/Blazorise/docs/_docs/components/validation.md

       - `<ValidationError>` error message
       - `<ValidationNone>` message when nothing has happened

+**Notice:** Starting from **v0.9** it is advised to also surround `Field` components with `Validation` tags.
+This will ensure that validation will work in all scenarios!
+{: .notice--warning}

 ## Basic validation

 For the most part you will need to use just the `<Validation>` component along with `<ValidationSuccess>` and `<ValidationError>`.
 By default every validation will run automatically when input value changes.
-You must set the `Validator` event handler where you can define the validation rules and return the validation result.
+You must set the `Validator` event handler where you can define the validation rules and return the validation result.}

 ### Example